Physics-informed compressed sensing for PC-MRI: an inverse Navier-Stokes problem: Sparse PC-MRI reconstruction using PICS

 Considering that the measured velocity, given by equation \eqref{eq:phase_diff}, is computed from the phase differences, the noise variance of the $k$-th velocity component is estimated by

 for $j=1,\dots,4d$ and $k\equiv(j-1)\textrm{div}4 +1$, where $\textrm{div}$ denotes integer division.

-Based on the above, for fully-sampled $k$-space signals the noise $\varepsilon_{u_k}$ in the velocity image of the $k$-th component is distributed according to $\mathcal{N}(0,\sigma_{u_k}^2\mathrm{I})$.
+Based on the above, for fully-sampled $k$-space signals the noise $\varepsilon_{u_k}$ in the velocity image of the $k$-th component is distributed according to $\mathcal{N}(0,\sigma_{u_k}^2\mathrm{I})$, where $\mathcal{N}(m,\mathcal{C})$ denotes the normal distribution with mean $m$ and covariance operator $\mathcal{C}$.
 For sparsely-sampled \mbox{$k$-space} signals we observe that $\varepsilon_{u_k}$ is correlated.
 Here, we model this correlation using an exponential covariance function (see section \ref{subsec:phase_reg}).
-Figure \ref{fig:noise_modeling} shows the velocity discrepancy ($u^\star_z - \mathcal{S}u_z$) between the measured ($u^\star_z$) and the modeled ($u_z$) axial velocity components for fully-sampled signals, and 15\% sparsely-sampled signals using $\mathcal{P}_\odot$.
+Figure \ref{fig:noise_modeling} shows the velocity discrepancy ($u^\star_z - \mathcal{S}u_z$) between the measured ($u^\star_z$) and the modelled ($u_z$) axial velocity components for fully-sampled signals, and 15\% sparsely-sampled signals using $\mathcal{P}_\odot$ (see section \ref{sec:sampling_patterns}).
 For fully-sampled \mbox{$k$-spaces}, we observe that

 and this justifies the use of the norm $\sigma^{-2}_{u_k}\norm{u^\star_k - \mathcal{S}u_k}^2_{L^2}$ in \cite{Kontogiannis2021}, where fully-sampled signals were considered.
 For sparsely-sampled $k$-spaces, we observe that the noise is correlated and we assume that